 After a couple of years teaching full-time, working in his studio, and assisting his family on the ranch, he committed more fully to his art and in 2008 he received a Master of Fine Arts studying under Linda Ganstrom at Fort Hays State University.

-Eric returned to Doane College after receiving his MFA and is now Associate Professor and Chair of the Art Department.
+Eric returned to Doane College after receiving his MFA and is now Associate Professor.
 When not teaching, Eric spends time in the studio creating sculptural pierced raku art.
-His work can be seen at the Country Club Plaza location of The Phoenix Gallery.

 The Art of Raku

 Eric Stearns’ influences include the bold, repeating geometric designs present in the Native American Acoma pottery to English artists influenced by storage jars from West Africa and pre-Columbian American ritual vessels.

 After looking at contemporary raku and the many different effects that artists are doing today, Stearns added another element to contemporary raku when he integrated form and surface quality to set himself apart from his peers.
 His meticulously pierced patterns, coupled with his thinly thrown forms, are put through a risky raku firing process, known for having a high breakage rate.
 His pieces, as a whole, are very complex, and without knowing exactly what he is doing, the pieces wouldn’t make it through the process.